 Question #10

-A the revolution of the Earth.
+A the motion of the planets across the sky.

 B the rotation of the Earth.